Udai Sagar, Rajasthan, India

 - Statistics / Weather / Helpful Links

 Looking for Udai Sagar cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of beautiful Udaipur’s famous man-made lakes, Udai Sagar is likely one of the least visited by tourists.
 Udaipur, in the Mewar region of the Indian state of Rajasthan, is well-known for the many lakes built by the former ruling class.
 Udai Sager was one of the first built in the area for water storage when Maharana Udai Singh II completed it in 1565.
 Expecting war, the maharana wanted to assure the city a secure water supply.
 Using stone from other embankments, or bunds, he dammed the Berach River to form the 2600-acre lake.